floodlight/loxigen/README.md

 and a backend for each supported language (currently C, Python, and Java, with an auto-generated wireshark dissector in Lua on the way).

+It currently supports OpenFlow Versions *1.0*, *1.1*, *1.2*, and *1.3.1*.
+1.0
+and 1.3.1 are actively used in production.
+1.1 and 1.2 support is considered experimental.

 Prerequisites
 =============